 - a.
-Our O&M program continues to implement required HVAC programs in accordance with manufacturer operational guidelines. - b.
+Our Operations & Maintenance (O&M) program continues to implement required HVAC programs in accordance with manufacturer operational guidelines. - b.
 We are continuing with building closure at 8:30 p.m., and Sundays to all for enhanced cleaning and sterilization of rooms.
-Door stickers to indicate a sterilized room will remain in use. - c.
+Door stickers to indicate a sterilized room will remain in use.

+- c.
 Air X -15 cleaning solution and cloths will be available for classrooms and common areas.
 It is highly recommended that high touch areas and equipment are cleaned frequently. - d.
-Plexiglass dividers will remain in place. - e.
-Students in kindergarten through grade 6 are to remain in cohorts wherever possible.
-Typically a cohort in a school will be a class.

-- f.
-Soft surfaces (i.e: class carpets, chairs, cushions) are not banned, however, careful development of clearing and disinfecting of high touch surfaces should be developed. - g.
+Plexiglass dividers will remain in place. - Soft surfaces (i.e: class carpets, chairs, cushions) are not banned, however, careful development of clearing and disinfecting of high touch surfaces should be developed. - f.
 Lockers, food services, water fountains are permitted as per Alberta Health Services guidelines.

-Guidance for

-School Transportation
+Guidance for School Transportation